Emma Cardeli Ph.D

 Ph.D, Attending Psychologist & Research Associate, Trauma & Community Resilience Center, Boston Children’s Hospital; Instructor of Psychology, Harvard Medical School

-Emma Cardeli, Ph.D. is an Attending Psychologist & Research Associate at the Trauma & Community Resilience Center at Boston Children’s Hospital and an Instructor of Psychology at Harvard Medical School.
-Dr. Cardeli has over a decade of clinical experience working with trauma-affected children, adolescents, adults, and families from a variety of cultural backgrounds and in a myriad of clinical settings (e.g., community mental health, inpatient psychiatry, emergency services, court clinics, and residential treatment centers).
-Dr. Cardeli also provides training and consultation in trauma-informed care and trauma-focused treatment models, building organizations’ capacity to provide specialized psychosocial services in a manner that’s congruent with community needs and norms.
+Emma Cardeli, Ph.D. is an Attending Psychologist & Research Associate at the Trauma & Community Resilience Center at Boston Children’s Hospital and an Assistant Professor of Psychology at Harvard Medical School.
+Dr. Cardeli has fifteen years of clinical experience working with trauma-affected populations in a variety of clinical settings (e.g., community mental health, inpatient psychiatry, emergency services, court clinics, and residential treatment centers).
+She provides training and consultation in trauma-informed care and trauma-focused treatment; this has included participation in several research and capacity building initiatives focused on improving systems of care so that they better meet the unique needs of women and children returning from formerly ISIS-controlled territories.
+Dr. Cardeli is also the lead developer of the T-SAM, a clinically useful risk assessment and management tool that can be used by mental health professionals to guide clinical intervention for individuals at risk of targeted violence.
 Her research focuses on understanding multi-systemic factors contributing to violence perpetration and identifying effective methodologies for strengthening healthcare systems to meet the needs of underserved populations.
-Recently, Dr. Cardeli was awarded a CP3/TVTP grant focused on building the capacity of community-based mental health providers to assess and manage risk for targeted violence and terrorism (TVT).
-Through this initiative, she is examining how models for assessing and managing suicide risk in outpatient settings might have applications to the assessment and treatment of individuals at risk of TVT.